Direct answer

 Series A support agent MVP

-Input: Two to three agents, customer-facing surface, SOC2 bar, eight-week target, 100,000 monthly requests.
+Input: Two to three agents, customer facing surface, SOC2 bar, eight week target, 100,000 monthly requests.

-Output: The output should show a mid-five-figure to low-six-figure build band plus a separate monthly run-cost estimate.
+Output: The output should show a mid five figure to low six figure build band plus a separate monthly run cost estimate.

 How to use this tool

-- 1. Choose the scope and user-facing surface.
+- 1. Choose the scope and user facing surface.

-- 2. Select capabilities such as RAG, tool-calling, evals, observability, and compliance.
+- 2. Select capabilities such as RAG, tool calling, evals, observability, and compliance.

 - 3. Pick the team shape and target timeline.

-- 4. Review the low, mid, and high build-cost bands plus monthly run cost.
+- 4. Review the low, mid, and high build cost bands plus monthly run cost.

-What an agentic AI MVP actually includes
+Build versus buy for an agentic AI MVP

 Where the budget usually leaks